neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 3. From the **Actions** menu, select **Edit inbound rules**.
 4. Add rules that allow traffic from each of the IP addresses for your Neon project's region.

    Neon uses 3 to 6 IP addresses per region for outbound communication, corresponding to each availability zone in the region.
-See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses by region.
+See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses.

 5. When you're finished, click **Save rules**.